-Simple – driving lessons are not just about getting the driving licence; they are designed to teach you how to handle a car in almost every situation imaginable.
-Without the expertise, correct guidance and knowledge it can be difficult (and dangerous to say the least!)
+Simple–driving lessons are not just about getting a driving license; they are designed to teach you how to handle a car in almost every situation imaginable.
+Without the expertise, correct guidance, and knowledge it can be difficult (and dangerous to say the least!)

 Our advice: Learn to drive properly by taking professional driving lessons in either manual or automatic cars from only a qualified Approved Driving Instructor (ADI) or Potential Driving Instructor (PDI).
 It’s illegal for someone to charge for driving lessons if they’re not an ADI or a PDI – you can report them to the DVSA.

 If you are intending on taking lessons from someone other than an instructor (without paying them) ensure: